Three Little Chickpeas

 The potato bowl is an easy, oil-free, filling, and hearty plant-based meal.
 It's packed with roasted potatoes, chickpeas, and loads of veggies.

-For more vegan Buddha bowl recipes, try a tofu buffalo rice bowl, peanut tofu Buddha bowl, tofu burrito bowl, or vegan black bean burrito bowl.
+For more vegan Buddha bowl recipes, try a tofu buffalo rice bowl, a peanut tofu Buddha bowl, a burrito bowl with tofu, or a vegan black bean burrito bowl.

 Jump to: